|

 The

-Essentials of CAGD has proved to be on-target for
+Essentials of CAGD

 book appeals to the students, helps them retain key elements,